-The consumer has a choice in who cares for them.
+Facilitates individual choice regarding services and supports and who provides them The consumer has a choice in who cares for them.
 The facility provides the consumer information regarding filing a grievance.
-Individuals go out to the community for church and beautician services.
+Individuals can go out to the community for church and beautician services.
 Consumer medical care is provided per own preference.
-Facilitates individual choice regarding services and Supporting Documentation: supports and who provides them Resident Handbook (Includes list of services outside of facility) Resident Rights Booklet Grievance policy is included in the Admission Packet.
-Site Visit and Observation by state employees All consumers are treated the same.
+Supporting Documentation: Resident Handbook Resident Rights Booklet Grievance policy is included in the Admission Packet.
+Settings Experience Interviews Site Visit and Observation by state employees Ensures the individual receives services in the community to the same degree of access as individuals not receiving Medicaid HCBS All consumers are treated the same.
 Consumers can eat in place of their choosing.
 The consumer can access the broader community for services if desired.
-Ensures the individual receives services in the Supporting Documentation: community to the same degree of access as Resident Handbook individuals not receiving Medicaid HCBS Resident Rights Booklet Site Visit and Observation by state staff Survey with consumer and legal representative Person-centered service plan Prudent Home Care develops Individual Program Plans to include behaviors, restrictions, and methods that have been tried before.
-Clients' goals, values, beliefs, and how the client would like to live are reviewed and goals established.
+Supporting Documentation: Resident Handbook Resident Rights Booklet Site Visit and Observation by state staff Settings Experience Interviews Person-centered service plan Edgewood develops care plan to include behaviors, restrictions, and methods that have been tried before.
+Resident's goals, values, beliefs, and how the client would like to live are reviewed and goals established.
 Community Integration and social supports are reviewed to determine options available for the client.
 Level of family support and involvement is reviewed.
 Care planning includes health care needs, nutrition needs, and mental health needs.
 Employment, volunteering options, behavior, cognitive, and safety are reviewed at the quarterly meetings.
-Supporting Documentation: Individual Program Plan Policy review
+Supporting Documentation: Settings Experience Interviews Review of care plans